-A New Member class is held approximately once per quarter on a Sunday evening from 4:30-7:30 p.m. (a light meal is included).
+A New Member class is held approximately once per quarter on Sunday evenings.
 The class will provide an opportunity for you to explore membership in our church.
 It includes information about Presbyterian beliefs, governance, and opportunities for mission, fellowship, and education.
 You will meet the pastors and some staff members, several elders, church members, and others like you who are taking this new step in their relationship with the church.
 Childcare is available upon request.

 Potential new members are asked to attend our New Member Inquiry Class prior to joining the church.
 Simply click the button below.
 Once we receive your entry, the chair of our New Member Committee, Dale Conrad, will be in touch with details about the upcoming class.
-If you have more questions, please contact the Rev. Bart Edwards in the church office at 843-884-4612 or email firstname.lastname@example.org.
+If you have more questions, please contact the Rev. Bart Edwards at 843-884-4612 or email firstname.lastname@example.org.